Ultrasonic Pulse Echo is an advanced imaging technique used to detect defects within concrete structures.

-Ultrasonic Pulse Echo can be used to map out honeycombing, voids, large cracks or to determine the thickness of reinforced concrete structures up to 2.5m depth.
+UPE can be used to map out honeycombing, voids, large cracks and/or to determine the thickness of reinforced concrete structures up to 2.5m (8ft) depth.

 Xradar™ uses the latest technologies for non-destructive inspections, including the MIRA shear wave tomograph by ACSYS.
 The advanced instrument has an array of 48 transducers with dry-contact ceramic tips and uses a complex SAFT signal processing to provide a high-resolution image of the internal concrete structure.

 The tomograph sends a short pulse through the concrete, then records shear wave reflections in all transducers simultaneously, producing an image or scan of the reflected waves.
-Our specially trained technicians analyze these images to identify features and/or defects.
+Our technicians analyse these images to identify features and/or defects.